Simple Black Bean Soup

 From Cal Peternell’s Twelve Recipes

-Notes: After reading an article on Serious Eats about soaking vs. not soaking black beans, I’ve stopped soaking them, and I’ve really taken to cooking them in my stovetop pressure cooker — they cook up so nicely and relatively quickly.
-Once the pot gets up to pressure, the beans cook for 25 minutes, and it probably takes about as long for the valve to release naturally.
+Notes: After reading an article on Serious Eats about soaking vs. not soaking black beans, I’ve stopped soaking them, and I’ve really taken to cooking them in my slow cooker or pressure cooker:

 To cook the black beans using a stovetop pressure cooker: Place 2.5 cups dried black beans in the pressure cooker pot with 8 cups water and 2 teaspoons salt.
 Bring up to pressure over high heat.
 Reduce heat to low and allow beans to cook for 25 minutes.
 Remove pot from heat and allow the valve to release naturally.

-You, of course, can simply simmer the beans stovetop or use your slow cooker.
+You, of course, can simply simmer the beans stovetop.

-- 2.5 cups (about a pound) dried beans will yield 6 cups cooked beans.
+- 2.5 cups (about a pound) of dried beans will yield 6 cups of cooked beans.

 - If using canned beans, drain and rinse them.